 Demand generation is the fuel that will drive your startup to achieve success in its sales goals.
-To do this, your marketing efforts should focus on one task – to drive business outcomes.
+To do this, your marketing efforts should focus on one task – drive business outcomes.
 Marketing efforts should be measured against their impact on revenue and not on traditional marketing ROI and campaign attribution methods.

 Demand Generation – How it is Done

 Once you get a buyer’s attention, the aim is to keep their attention by delivering value through the content you publish.
-Give them useful content and they will reward you with more attention.
+Give them helpful content, and they will reward you with more attention.

 Your goal is to explain how your product works and how it can solve their needs.
-Make the buyer feel that you understand their problems by stating the problem clearly and how your product fits the solution they are looking for.
+Make the buyer feel that you understand their problems by stating the situation clearly and how your product fits the solution they are looking for.
 It also helps to establish that your startup is a player by leveraging hot topics and trends in the industry in the content you publish.

-On the back end, the effectiveness of your engagement efforts should be tracked by metrics that indicate intent such as views, downloads, opens, and specific actions taken by viewers of your content.
+On the back end, the effectiveness of your engagement efforts should be tracked by metrics that indicate intent, such as views, downloads, opens, and specific actions taken by viewers and consumers of your content.